pivotal/blog/content/post/deploy-kubernetes-cfcr.md

 If you take a look at the GCP console again, you'll see that there's a new VM with a name like `vm-123abc` (yours will have a unique ID).
 This is the BOSH director that I described at the beginning of the guide.

-Your SSH connection might have time out, so make sure you SSH into the bastion again.
+Your SSH connection might have timed out, so make sure you SSH into the bastion again.

 Inside the `cfcr-config` director you'll notice two new files: